-All such seasonal marketing emails do not have to be just about your business.
-You can even compile and send out holiday-themed gift guides such as a Christmas gift guide, giving people ideas on the best gifts they can get for their loved ones, and then include a link to one or more of your products in such guides.
+All such seasonal marketing emails do not have to be about your business.
+You can even compile and send out holiday-themed gift guides, such as a Christmas gift guide, giving people ideas on the best gifts they can get for their loved ones, and then include a link to one or more of your products in such guides.

 If you are looking for a quick and simple way of building and managing your email campaigns, we recommend trying out PosterMyWall.
 It allows you to easily manage and organise your email campaigns, mailing lists, and email designs so that you can focus on what’s most important: the content.
-The cherry on top is the affordable pricing and plans that come with many freebies (such as free downloadable graphics to share on social media).
+The cherry on top is the affordable pricing and plans with many freebies (such as free downloadable graphics to share on social media).

 Segment your audience:

 Segmenting and personalizing your audience into the most relevant product category groups can help you drive conversion rates.

 For example, when building an email for Valentine’s Day, one segment can be men, and one can be women.
 You will market and promote the ‘Best Gifts for Her’ to the men and vice versa when everyone is looking to buy gifts for their significant other.

 This is an important step because, without segmentation, you will be marketing the wrong products to the wrong audiences, losing precious email volume and effort.

 Pay close attention to the subject line

 Add an effective, converting subject line that appeals to the customers and gets them to open your emails.
 This is a vital step because no matter how good your email’s content is, customers need to see it before making a purchase.

 Some helpful tips for writing a good subject line are: